On the $v$-adic values of G-functions II: Height bounds and applications

-We close off with some remarks on the constants $c_3$ and $c_5$.
-First of all, in this case, the constant $c_3$ will be the product of the constant $c_1$ outputted by Andr\'e-Bombieri's ``Hasse-Principle'' on the one hand, and, on the other hand, a constant $c_1'$ outputted by Masser-W\"ustholz's ``Endomorphism estimates'', see \cite{mwendoesti}.
-Using $\epsilon =\frac{1}{nc_3}$ in the above sketch, we may work with say $c_5=\frac{n}{n-1}c_3$.
+We close off with some remarks on the constant $c_5$ of \eqref{eq:brauersiegel1}.
+First of all, in this case, the constant $c_5$ will be the product of the constant $c_1$ outputted by Andr\'e-Bombieri's ``Hasse-Principle'' and a constant $c_1'$ outputted by Masser-W\"ustholz's ``Endomorphism estimates'', see \cite{mwendoesti}.

 In \cite{mwendoesti} Masser and W\"ustholz note that the optimal value of the constant $c_1'$ is of the magnitude $2+\epsilon$ in the case of elliptic curves.
 Andr\'e's method on the other hand would give $c_1=9$.
 We note that, following Remark $2$ on page $138$ of \cite{andre1989g}, we may even take $c_1=4$, i.e. using the height bound for ``strongly non-trivial relations'' in the vocabulary of Andr\'e's version of the ``Hasse principle'' in loc. cit..
-All in all, it would therefore suffice for our purposes to have a version of \Cref{conjeffbrsiegred} with $C_3>(1+\frac{1}{n-1})8$, or more simply with $C_3>8$.
+All in all, it would therefore suffice for our purposes to have a version of \eqref{eq:conjecturalbound} with $C_3>8$.

-\begin{remark} The above, perhaps naive, sketch of a strategy towards an effective version of Siegel's result, is at first glance at least, crude from the perspective of the ``G-functions method''.
-In more detail, the problematic quantity in the height bounds in \Cref{heightboundcm} is there to control the way that the relations outputted by \Cref{propandresupercm} depend on the place in question.
-A, perhaps, more reasonable approach would be to try to directly bound the number of the possible polynomials that might appear in \Cref{propandresupercm} by the same quantity as in \Cref{conjeffbrsiegred}.
+\begin{remark}The above, perhaps naive, sketch of a strategy towards an effective version of Siegel's result, is at first glance at least, crude from the perspective of the ``G-functions method''.
+More precisely, the problematic quantity in the height bounds in \Cref{heightboundcm} is there to control the way that the relations outputted by \Cref{propandresupercm} depend on the place in question.
+A, perhaps, more reasonable approach would be to try to directly bound the number of the possible polynomials that might appear in \Cref{propandresupercm}, by, say, the same quantity as in \eqref{eq:conjecturalbound}.

 This approach was, in principle at least, considered by Beukers, see in particular Theorem $5.4$ in \cite{beukers}.
-Using Beukers' results, the height bound in \Cref{heightboundcm} would look like Were we to pair this with Masser-W\"ustholz's estimates, we would reach a clear impasse, since $d(j)^4$ would appear on the right hand side of \eqref{eq:brauersiegel2} instead of $|\CP(j)|+d(j)^\epsilon$ now.
-We also note that \eqref{eq:badheightbound} would follow from \Cref{heightboundcm} using the most trivial bound on the cardinality of the problematic set $\CP(j)$.\end{remark}
+Using Beukers' results, the height bound in \Cref{heightboundcm} would look like Were we to pair this with Masser-W\"ustholz's estimates, we would reach a clear impasse. \end{remark}